Q24/qforce/README.md

 Once you run the application, you will find a detailed explanation of the endpoints in the Swagger UI (http://localhost:8080/swagger-ui/index.html), or you can find the OpenAPI file in this repository (`openapi.json`).

+## Docker

+You can also run the application in a Docker container.
+Simply run `docker compose up -d` in this repository.
+One container will launch.
+You can then access it on http://localhost:8080.

 ## Requirements / Objectives

 - Fork this project.